tromp a year ago

 └─┘

-phoe-krk 3 months ago
+phoe-krk a year ago

 Author here.
 Didn't expect this one on HN tonight, so AMA I guess.

-• senko 3 months ago
+• senko a year ago

 Beautiful!